6 Proven Ways to Attract Woodpeckers! (2022)

 - B. Nuggets: Typically slightly smaller than marbles.
 Nuggets also can be put in mesh feeders or on tray feeders.

 - C. Plugs: Resemble a small log.
 These fit into suet feeders that are specially made to fit suet plugs.
-Suet plug feeders are typically vertical and resemble a woodpecker naturally feeder from the side of a tree.
+Suet plug feeders are typically vertical and resemble the side of a tree.

 One last tip regarding suet: